 Caye Caulker Realestate

-Caye Caulker, located 21 miles northeast of Belize City and 11 miles south of Ambergris Caye, is the second largest of the Belizean cayes.
+Caye Caulker, located 21 miles northeast of Belize City and 11 miles south of Ambergris Caye, is the second largest of the Belizean Cayes.
 The island is about 4 miles long, but the town is only about a mile long.
 Like Ambergris, Caye, Caye Caulker was primarily a fishing community; but its economy has become increasingly tourism-based.
 Caye Caulker is a popular destination for scuba divers, snorkelers, anglers, and tourists who just want beach-oriented relaxation at budget prices.
-Although in the past it was a sleepy fishing community, this fun loving isle is today known more for its party and night life than diving or fishing.

-The caye offers nearby Barrier Reef diving and is well-known among the backpacking community as a low cost island destination.
-Hostels and affordable lodging are one of the mainstays of tourism activity in Caye Caulker.
+The caye offers nearby Barrier Reef diving and is well-known among the backpacking community as a low-cost island destination.
+Hostels and Affordable lodging are one of the mainstays of tourism activity in Caye Caulker.
 The Caye Caulker Marine Reserve is available for diving and snorkeling – the Belize Barrier Reef is but one mile from the island.
 Marine and ecotourism fans can do manatee tours from Caye Caulker.
-Swimming with these peaceful mammals is not allowed but juvenile manatee often swim right up to boats to satisfy their curiosity and delight visitors.

 The island has been described as basically a huge sand bar over a limestone shelf.
 Underwater caves are found in the limestone.
 A shallow lagoon sits in front of the village.
 The lagoon, between 6 inches (150 mm) and 14 feet (4.3 m) deep, meets the Belize Barrier Reef to the east in front of the village.
 Further north the reef is a deep reef and lies under 2 to 8 feet (2.4 m) of water.
 This area is popular with windsurfers.

-Caye Caulker was uninhabited until the middle of the nineteenth century, when a small number of the refugees fleeing civil war on Mexico’s Yucatan Peninsula ended up there.
 The settlers planted coconuts and eventually developed a profitable fishing industry based on cooperatives.
 The demographics generally reflect that of northern Belize – mostly Latino / Mestizo.
 But in recent years a small Creole community, mainly immigrants from Belize city has developed.
-Beginning in the 1960’s, small numbers of tourists began visiting Caye Caulker.
-Tourism has increased substantially since then, especially since the new airstrip was built at the outskirts of town in 1992.
+Beginning in the 1960s, small numbers of tourists began visiting Caye Caulker.
+Tourism has increased substantially since then, especially since the new airstrip was built on the outskirts of town in 1992.
 But Caye Caulker is still quiet, unhurried and relaxing beach town.
 Caye Caulker is locally known as the poor man’s Ambergris Caye, and still retains the cachet of a place for backpackers and budget travelers and those seeking high times.

 Is Caye Caulker expensive?